Sorceress (Opeth album): Background

-The album was produced and mixed by Tom Dalgety and recorded at Rockfield Studios in Wales.
+The album was produced and mixed by Tom Dalgety and mainly recorded at Rockfield Studios in Wales, where the band recorded most of their previous album Pale Communion in 2014 and to where the band would return to record The Last Will And Testament in 2024.
 Following the album's release, the band embarked on a world tour with bands the Sword, Sahg, and Myrkur as supporting acts.
 Thematically, the album draws inspiration from Åkerfeldt's personal life, as he divorced in 2016.
 The album was streamed via SoundCloud on 29 September.